AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * TYPE: The metric for the goal.
 Options: distance, duration.
 * PERIOD: The period for the goal.
 Options: daily, weekly, monthly, yearly.
 Only activities that are recorded within the period will be counted towards the goal.
 * TARGET: The target value.
-For distance (in meters), for duration (in minutes).
+It must be a positive number.
+For distance, in meters.
+For duration, in minutes.

 **Examples**

-* `set-activity-goal sport/running type/distance period/weekly target/10000` - Sets a weekly running goal of 10 km.
+* `set-activity-goal sport/running type/distance period/weekly target/10000` Sets a goal of running 10km per week.
-* `set-activity-goal sport/swimming type/duration period/monthly target/120` - Sets a monthly swimming goal of 2 hours.
+* `set-activity-goal sport/swimming type/duration period/monthly target/120` Sets a goal of swimming for 2 hours
+  per month.

 ---